hoodlm/loganhooddotcom/index.md

 # Logan Hood

-Software engineer, hands-on-keyboard technical leader.
-I have extensive experience with large-scale distributed backend systems: design, implementation, and operations.
+Software engineer and writer.
 I blog about technology and non-technology topics!

 ### Recent posts: